Osteoarthritis: What happens in the hip joint?

 Second phase of osteoarthritis: sclerosis of the bone and osteophyte formation

-At the same time, the body tries to increase the surface of the joint in order to better distribute the load.
-This leads to the formation of osteophytes (bone outgrowth) .
+At the same time, the body tries to increase the surface area of the joint in order to better distribute the load.
+This leads to the formation of osteophytes (bone spurs) .

-• Dilitation of the bone under the cartilage (subchondral sclerosis)
+• Increased density of the bone beneath the cartilage (subchondral sclerosis)

-Third phase of osteoarthritis: formation of scree cysts
+Third phase of osteoarthritis: Formation of subchondral cysts

-rubble cysts occur in the deeper layer .
-These are cavities that are filled with liquid or dead tissue.
-These arise from microfractures that the body can no longer repair correctly.
+subchondral cysts develop in the deeper bone layer .
+These are cavities filled with fluid or dead tissue.
+They arise from microfractures that the body can no longer properly repair.

 • The bone loses stability